natalieivy/session-6/readme.md

 This supplants express routes for handling views.
 (Always include a single route for index.html.)

-e.g. we are not doing this:
+e.g. we will not be doing this:

 ```js
 app.get('/recipes', (req, res) => {